keygate-io/multisignature/README.md

-> This project is **still in Beta**.
+> This project is **still in Alpha**.
 We are happy to answer questions if they are raised as issues in this github repo.

 [![Internet Computer portal](https://img.shields.io/badge/InternetComputer-grey?logo=internet%20computer&style=for-the-badge)](https://internetcomputer.org)
 [![GitHub license](https://img.shields.io/badge/license-Apache%202.0-blue.svg?logo=apache&style=for-the-badge)](LICENSE)